TEAM

 Team Drishti representing NIT Surat has been participating in this competition since 2002 and has set a higher benchmark for itself each year.
 In Robocon 2018, team Drishti ranked 12th on the national stage among 108 nationwide.
 In Robocon 2019, we ranked 13th on the national stage.
 In Robocon 2020, we achieved a score of 98/100 and were among the 79 teams out of 93 who cleared the first round.
 In Robocon 2021, for the first time in 16 years of Drishti participating in Robocon, we scored 100/100 for the round one submission.

-In Robocon 2022 we scored 97/100 in stage 1.
-In 2023, after successfully clearing stage 1 and 2, we were ranked 21st among 40 teams nationwide in stage 3 held at IIT Delhi.
+In 2022, we scored 97/100 in stage 1, and in 2023, after successfully advancing stages 1 and 2, we were ranked 21st among 40 teams nationwide in stage 3 held at IIT Delhi.
+In Robocon 2024, we secured an impressive 13th rank on the national stage, continuing our tradition of excellence and commitment to robotics.

 2023